 This subject has a complex history.
 In part, and see Gembala’s remarks in the brewing context, it arose from a societal structure influenced by its feudal past, where nobility controlled land worked by the peasantry.

 To enhance value from the lands Jews were encouraged to settle and act as intermediaries, managing estates as lessees for often-absent aristocrats or gentry.
 This provided an economic interface with the volk, the people.
-An essay by Judith Kalik in the YIVO Encyclopedia of Jewish History is most informative for background (among of course a significant literature).
+An essay by Judith Kalik in the YIVO Encyclopedia of Jewish History is informative for background, among a significant literature in various languages.

-By the late 1800s this system was changing, with occupations held by Jews increasingly performed by Poles and Ukrainians.
-But until WW I many sectors still reflected a strong Jewish presence.
+By the late 1800s, in the general economy occupations held by Jews increasingly were performed by Poles and Ukrainians, although until WW I many sectors still reflected a strong Jewish presence.

-A small percentage did become wealthy.
-They helped their compatriots by giving employment, creating loan societies, and funding social and religious causes.
+A small percentage of Jews in Kolomyja did acquire wealth.
+They assisted their compatriots by giving employment, creating loan societies, and funding social and religious causes.
 This was a vital assist before the era of governmental supports, although labour agitation characterised some industries.

 Brettler Family and Brewing